theolivenbaum/resin/README.md

 Resin is a document database that's been coupled with a search index.
 That index can represent any vector space, no matter how thick or wide, as long as it's a `Sir.IModel`, meaning, you can use it to analyze term based spaces as well as semantic ones.

-## Vector spaces
+## Build searchable vector spaces

-Built from embeddings extracted from document fields during the tokenization phase of the write session, spaces are constructed and persisted on disk as bitmaps, made scannable in a streaming fashion so that only a small amount of pressure is put on memory while querying, only what amounts to the size of a single graph node, which is usually very small, enabling the possibility to scan indices that are larger than memory.
+From embeddings extracted from document fields during the tokenization phase of the write session, spaces are constructed and persisted on disk as bitmaps, made scannable in a streaming fashion so that only a small amount of pressure is put on memory while querying, only what amounts to the size of a single graph node, which is usually very small, enabling the possibility to scan indices that are larger than memory.

 Spaces are configured by implementing `IModel` or `IStringModel`.